If you want to know what to look for in an air purifier or how to choose an air purifier, then this complete air purifier buying guide is for you.

-The only issue is that with so many options on the market today, trying to find the right air purifier for your home can be a frustrating task.
+With so many different air cleaners on the market today, trying to find the right air purifier for your home can be a frustrating task.
 To a lot of people, these machines seem complicated to understand and for good reasons too.

 Practically every air purifier uses a different method to clean the air and this can make it difficult trying to choose the best one for your home.

-It’s that very reason why we put together this guide: to show you what to look for in an air purifier.
+It’s that very reason why we put together this guide: to show you what to look for and how to buy an air purifier that meets your needs.

 This air purifier guide will explain everything you need to know about these devices.